 When you start QtConsole, two processes are created: a Jupyter kernel running IPython and a Jupyter client that connects to the kernel and builds a GUI to interact with it.
 The jupyter-vim Vim plugin adds the ability to connect Vim to the Jupyter kernel started by QtConsole.
 The situation is thus that there is one Jupyter kernel with two connected clients.
-Both clients have full access to the state of the kernel, send command to it, receive results back and can monitor traffic between other clients and the kernel.
+Both clients have full access to the state of the kernel, can send commands to it, receive results back and can monitor traffic between other clients and the kernel.
 This setup allows us to make Vim and the QtConsole cooperate nicely.

 Of course, you need to have a python installation with the jupyter-vim plugin to work properly, Vim needs to have been compiled with Python support (which it usually is these days) and whatever Python Vim is linked against (usually the system Python) needs to have the

 :pythonx import sys; print(sys.path)